-The Company is a self-administered and self-managed equity REIT that began operations through a predecessor in 1978.
-Since the Company's initial public offering in 1994, we have evolved into one of the largest owners and operators of suburban office, industrial and retail properties in the southeastern and midwestern United States.
-At June 30, 2003, we:
+The Company is a fully-integrated, self-administered and self-managed equity real estate investment trust ("REIT") that began operations through a predecessor in 1978.
+The Company completed its initial public offering in 1994 and its common stock is traded on the New York Stock Exchange ("NYSE") under the symbol "HIW."
+We are one of the largest owners and operators of suburban office, industrial and retail properties in the southeastern and midwestern United States.
+At December 31, 2007, we: